elixir-or-tools/exhort/README.md

 Exhort relies on the underlying native C++ implementation of the Google OR Tools.

+Exhort interacts with the Google OR Tools library when the model is built using `Builder.build/1` and when solved using `Model.solve/1` or `Model.solve/2`.

 References to the native objects are returned via NIF resources to the Elixir runtime as `%Reference{}` values.
 These are often stored in corresponding Exhort